Crio-WFH/Slack-extensions/CONTRIBUTING.md

 `As a developer who can enhance the experience of the troubled WFH individual. :P`

-\<!-- Place holder for briefing the event details with links where ever required. -->

 Kindly refer the [getting started guide](https://docs.google.com/document/d/1z5cJHJkuhkMkWyAPTD7seIzH04MhD0dwNkEC6BvQwFk/edit) for detailed instructions.

-#### Note for issue creation and PR proposals
+#### Note for PR proposals

-Kindly utilise the templates provided in the `.github` directory of the main branch to create relative issues and PRs.
+Kindly utilise the templates provided in the `.github` directory of the main branch to PRs.
 You can also go adventurous if you have something fun in your mind, but kindly maintain a similar workflow by taking the already available templates as a reference.

 For proposing a PR with a new piece of software, utilise PR template `pull_request_template.md` using GitHub API.

+Kindly refer the [Submission Guidelines Document](https://docs.google.com/document/d/1DXgKki3EcEEb-99Oqyyq0WLItTBhXj3aZ1swtKkwg6U/edit) for detailed instructions regarding submission via GitHub UI.

 ### Instructions regarding traditional workflow